Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ## Configuration Commands

 Any effect can be configured by a three-character command and their parameters.
 The configuration commands are explained below.
-Deep explanation on the effect parameters can be found in specific effect documentation.
+Deep explanation on the effect parameters can be found in specific effect documentation on [Commands](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Commands.md).
 Current effects on GSP comprise

 - [Level Detector (lvd)](#efclvd)
 - [Chorus (chs)](#efcchs)